sclarke27/NumberWizard/README.md

 # NumberWizard
 Simple number guessing game created in Unity 4.6 as part of Udemy.com course.
+On this version i added a number of tiny bit of functionality outside of what the course asked for in order to make the game a bit more interesting (for a number guessing game).
+On the Start scene, the game will select random start and end number for the player for choose a number between.
+Those values get carried over inside of the GameData object to the main Game scene.
+There the game will pick a random number that is within +/-5 of (max+min)/2, check to be sure that number is within the proper range and finally check that the chosen random number hasnt already been tested.
+It does this by storing each guess in a List<int> and checking against that list on each new guess.
+This will prevent the game from guessing duplicates *unless* it has to (like when the player is cheating by lying).